4digitmwc/media-centre-articles/opinions/week6.md

 ### The Lost Dedication to Cryochemistry (HowToPlayLN)

-**HowToPlayLN** In the last piano arrangement, I cited **The Lost Dedicated** and **Cryochemistry** into the arrangement.
-Especially Cryochemistry, his song was really my inspiration into making a tiebreaker music, as well as inspired me a lot in storyboarding, and providing me the huge motivation to push this community forward.
+In the last piano arrangement, I cited **The Lost Dedicated** and **Cryochemistry** into the arrangement.
+Especially Cryochemistry, this song was really my inspiration into making a tiebreaker music, as well as inspired me a lot in storyboarding, and providing me the huge motivation to push this community forward.

 I wouldn’t get to this point where we did the entire lore, an album and the fully innovative storyboard for Essence without this song.
 And I would like to thank you so much for the opportunity.